Dirar ibn al-Azwar: Socio-political

-There is records regarding the modern era historiography study of the conquest of al-Bahnasa, as Sudan history researchers said the old chronicles from traditional History of Bahnasa conquest, supported al-Maqrizi narration of the background for this Arabic invasions to Sudan., though MacMichaels doubt it.
-Nevertheless, al Dukhayli mentioned there are several battle poetries regarding the battle of Darishkur that allegedly recited by several Muslim leaders during the battle, such as Dhiraar, Zubayr ibn al-Awwam, al-Qa'qa' ibn Amr al-Tamimi, and others.
-Meanwhile, modern era excavation and archaeological research teams from Egyptian ministry also put interests to the tombs of the Muslims fallen during the battle, and alleged encampment of the Rashidun army during the campaign, where Dhiraar has participated.
-Dhiraar was fluently accomplished poet who attributed many of his poetic narration to fuel up his expression towards Jihad and Islamic stance.
-It was studied as the historical heritage of Iraq.
+Regarding the modern era historiographical study of the conquest of al-Bahnasa, Sudanese history researchers said the old chronicles from traditional History of Bahnasa Conquest supported the al-Maqrizi narration of the background for the Arab invasions of Sudan, though MacMichaels doubts it.
+Nevertheless, al-Dukhayli mentioned there are several battle poetries regarding the battle of Darishkur that were allegedly recited by several Muslim leaders during the battle, such as Dhiraar, Zubayr ibn al-Awwam, al-Qa'qa' ibn Amr al-Tamimi, and others.
+Meanwhile, modern excavation and archaeological research teams from the Egyptian ministry also showed interest in the tombs of the Muslims fallen during the battle, and the alleged encampment of the Rashidun army during the campaign, in which Dhiraar participated.
+Dhiraar was a fluently accomplished poet who devoted many of his poetic narrations to his expression of Jihad and his Islamic stance.
+His work has been studied as the historical heritage of Iraq.

-The Dharri clan or also known as the Zarari were Arabian tribe in modern day Iraq who are allegedly traced their ancestry as descendant of Dhiraar ibn al-Azwar.
+The Dharri clan, also known as the Zarari, are an Arabian tribe in modern day Iraq who can allegedly trace their ancestry to Dhiraar ibn al-Azwar.

 In popular culture

-Several 20th-century films made about Muslim conquests included Dhiraar as one of the cast:
+Several 20th-century films made about Muslim conquests included Dhiraar in their cast: